 Make your own fruit salad.
 The littlest kids can slice bananas or seedless watermelon with plastic table knives.
 Middle-size kids could use scissors to snip marshmallows (or maybe grapes) into smaller pieces.
 Older kids could cut apples, or oranges with a sharper knife.
 You could also use a melon baller or chisel on the melon.

 Snack time lesson: Have kids bite into an apple slice with their front teeth (wedges).
 They cut through the slice easily.
 Then have them chew with back molars (not wedges).
 These grind the food.

-Do at home: Let your child practice cutting with scissors and with knives.
+Let children practice cutting with scissors and with knives when they have one-on-one supervision.
 Check out this post for thoughts about how/why to do this: Go Ahead, Give Your Toddler a Knife.
 And, for a little food for thought for when your child gets older, check out this TED speaker’s view on kids and pocket knives: https://www.youtube.com/watch?v=Pn_awAPYlGc. (fast-forward to 4 minutes into video…)

 For more ideas, and a simple machines song: Read Inclined Planes and Wedges Lesson: http://iijuan12.hubpages.com/hub/Inventions-and-Simple-achines-Inclined-Planes-Wedges-and-Physics